Dodgers vs. Angels Player Props Betting Odds

 Renfroe Stats

-- Renfroe takes a three-game streak with at least one hit into this contest.
-In his last five games he is batting .235 with a double, a home run, a walk and an RBI.
+- Renfroe takes a four-game streak with at least one hit into this contest.
+In his last five games he is hitting .313 with a double, a home run, two walks and an RBI.

 Renfroe Recent Games